 The implants are inserted quickly and usually don’t involve any pain.
-Topical anaesthetic gels are typically used to reduce the amount of pain.
-The anaesthetic will wear off after some time, and you will experience a small amount of pain for about 24 hours.
+Topical anesthetic gels are typically used to reduce the amount of pain.
+The anesthetic will wear off after some time, and you will experience a small amount of pain for about 24 hours.
 This pain should not last for days.
 If this happens, it is possible that the implants have been tampered with.
 An orthodontist will be able to fix this problem quickly.

 As long as you take care of the implants, you should not expect any complications for the entire time that you will have the implants on.
 The doctor will remove the implants quickly, and this will not involve any pain at all.

 What Are the Side Effects of these Implants?